Photos released of gunmen wanted for Young Dolph murder

 “God bless Dolph.
 Real independent Memphis rapper born in chicago. loved by millions of ppl,” Chance the Rapper wrote.

-Dolph, who released his debut album King of Memphis in 2016, was known for giving back to the community, and had been delivering turkeys to underprivilegedfamiles in Memphis prior to the shooting.
+Dolph, who released his debut album King of Memphis in 2016, was known for giving back to the community, and had been delivering turkeys to underprivileged families in Memphis prior to the shooting.

 Memphis police have called the shooting “senseless”, adding, “our hearts go out to the Thornton family and all who were affected by this horrific act of violence.”